-HBO’s ‘Sharp Objects,’ Starring Amy Adams Is Must-See TV This Week
+HBO’s ‘Sharp Objects,’ Starring Amy Adams, Is Must-See TV This Week

 One of the summer’s most hyped TV offerings, Sharp Objects, is debuting July 8 at 9 p.m.
 ET on HBO.
 Award-winning actress, Amy Adams, plays the titular character in this hour-long dark miniseries.
 Jean-Marc Vallée is the director of Objects, and he is also the man responsible for bringing Big Little Lies to HBO, reports People.

-Amy Adams is known for her roles on the Silver Screen, including acting in blockbusters such as The Arrival and Justice League.
-But, other than performing as a host on Saturday Night Live in 2014, Adams hasn’t acted in any roles on TV since then.
-However, the 43-year-old actress returns with gusto to the TV screen in Sharp Objects, playing St. Louis reporter, Camille Preaker, a troubled woman sent to cover the violent killing of a preteen girl at the insistence of newsroom editor, Frank Curry.
-Curry is played by veteran actor, Miguel Sandoval.
+Amy Adams is known for her roles on the silver screen, including those in blockbusters such as The Arrival and Justice League.
+But, Adams hasn’t acted in any roles on TV since hosting Saturday Night Live in 2014.
+However, the 43-year-old actress returns with gusto to the small screen in Sharp Objects, playing St. Louis reporter, Camille Preaker.

+Preaker is a troubled woman sent to cover the violent killing of a preteen girl at the insistence of newsroom editor, Frank Curry (played by veteran actor, Miguel Sandoval).
 At the editor’s urging, a reluctant Camille returns to her small Midwestern hometown, where one preteen girl has gone missing one year after another was found violently murdered.
 To complicate matters, and to probably give wise-cracking cops some dialogue, Camille has recently been released from a mental institution.

 Frank sends Camille off to cover the story for two reasons.
 One, he believes the murders are connected; and two, he senses that Camille isn’t facing her past.
 Later, Camille acts as Curry intended and becomes determined “to put together a psychological puzzle from her past,” according to the Mercury News.

 Amy Adams delivers a powerful performance as the disturbed, yet resilient Camille.
-On the other hand, you’ll definitely want to catch the riveting performance of Australian actress, Eliza Scanlen, who plays Camille’s strange and mysterious half-sister, Amma.
+But, you’ll definitely want to catch the riveting performance of Australian actress, Eliza Scanlen, who plays Camille’s strange and mysterious half-sister, Amma.

 What’s more, according to the AV/TV Club, there’s also some Emmy buzz already surrounding Sharp Objects.
-With the high-quality performances and high-quality creative work that went into the making of the TV show Objects proves that it has merit as an early contender for next year’s Emmy Awards.
+The high-quality performances and high-quality creative work that went into the making of the TV show Objects proves that it has merit as an early contender for next year’s Emmy Awards.

-Fan favorite and award-winning limited-run TV show, Big Little Lies, was originally intended to be a one-season show, but was picked up for a second season by HBO.
-It will be interesting to see, especially after so much buzz, if lightning strikes twice in the case of Sharp Objects.
+Fan favorite and award-winning TV show, Big Little Lies, was originally intended to be a one-season show but was picked up for a second season by HBO.
+It will be interesting to see, especially after so much buzz, if lightning strikes twice in the case of a season 2 for Sharp Objects.

 You can watch the trailer for Sharp Objects below.